JRC1995/Abstractive-Summarization/README.md

     return output
 ```

-The model function is initiated.
+The model function is initiated here.
 The output is
 computed.
 Cost function and optimizer are defined.
 I am creating a prediction tensorarray which will
 store the index of maximum element of
 the output probability distributions.
 From that index I can find the word in vocab_limit
 which is represented by it.
+So the final visible
+predictions will be the words that the model decides to
+be most probable.

 ```python